yunishi3/3D-FCR-alphaGAN/README.md

 ## Models
 ### Network Architecture
 The network architecture of this work is fully convolutional auto- encoding generative adversarial networks.
 This is inspired by 3DGAN[1] and alphaGAN[4].
-And fully convolution and classifing multi objects are novel architectures.
+And fully convolution and classifying multi objects are novel architectures.
 <img src="https://github.com/yunishi3/FC-alphaGAN/blob/master/Images/NetworkArchitecture.png">

-This network combined variatinal auto-encoder with generative adversarial network.
+This network combined variatinal auto-encoder with generative adversarial networks.
 Also the KL divergence loss of variational auto- encoder is replaced with adversarial auto-encoder using code-discriminator as alphaGAN architectuires[4].
 In this work, the shape of the latet space is 5x3x5x16 and this is calculated by fully convolution layer.
 Fully convolution allows to extract features more specifically like semantic segmentation tasks.
 As a result, fully convolution enables reconstruction performance to get better.
  Adversarial auto-encoding architecture allows to loosen the constraint of distributions and treat this distribution as implicit.
 As a result, adversarial auto-encoder enables reconstruction and generation performance to get better.
 In addition, generative adversarial network architecture enables reconstruction and generation performance to get better as well.